Roland JX-10: Combined hardware and firmware upgrade

 In addition to replacing the old firmware, the upgrade requires a substantial modification of the JX hardware.
 Each of the two sound boards has to be equipped with an additional PCB that has to be connected with 36 wires soldered to the sound board.
-The original 8031 CPUs have to be desoldered and replaced by more modern 80C320 CPUs.
+The original Intel 8031 CPUs have to be desoldered and replaced by more modern Analog Devices DS80C320 CPUs.
 Experienced solderers have reported to take several hours to finish the mod.

 Vecoven states that the PWM mod makes use of resources already present in the original hardware, so that it can be suspected that the missing PWM capability was scrapped in the later stages of the JX-10 design.

 Display upgrade

 In 2013 Frederic Vecoven attached a graphic VFD to an MKS-70 using a PIC micro containing firmware to decode the Roland display protocol.
 It was developed further into a concept that took advantage of additional data and graphic VFD capabilities.
 Frederic Vecoven handed the project over to Guy Wilkinson in 2015 who developed a replacement display solution with hardware, firmware and detailed fitting guide for the JX-10.
 The MKS-70 followed shortly after when Serge Pomorski designed the fitting technique on his fully upgraded instrument.
 The replacement display bypasses the original Roland display hardware and takes advantage of additional data transmitted by the Vecoven firmware to enhance the layout and readability.